 Stretching is very important for flexibility, range of motion and injury prevention.
-Incorporating stretching into your daily workouts is a given but including it in your day routine is just as important to health and body functioning as regular exercise.
+As many of us are social distancing at home, and partaking in some killer at-home workouts, we need to remember to stretch too!
+Make it a fun goal to get more flexible while your self-quarantining during COVID-19!
+Incorporating stretching into your daily workouts is a given but including it in your daily routine is just as important to health and body functioning as regular exercise.
 It relaxes your muscles and increases blood flow and nutrients to your cartilage and muscles.

 Click images below to purchase your gear for some good stretching:

 Yoga Mat to be comfortable while doing floor stretches

 Stretching Strap to make sure you good the best stretching as possible.

 - Encourages an optimistic outlook – A buildup of stress causes your muscles to contract, making you feel tense and uneasy.
 This tension can lead to having a negative impact on mind as well as your body.
 Stretching exercises have powerful stress-busting abilities.
 Stretching soon after waking up can help jump-start the mind and body.
 Stretching loosens tight muscles which helps your muscles both relax and increase blood flow.
 It also encourages the release of endorphins, providing a sense of tranquility and euphoria.
 Stretching directly before bed will even give you a more comfortable sleeping experience.

 - Fortifies posture – Stretching helps ensure correct posture by lengthening tight muscles that pull areas of the body away from their intended position and keeping your muscles loose.
 Stretching the muscles of the lower back, chest and shoulders can help keep the spine in better alignment and improve overall posture by relieving aches and pains.
 With reduced pain, there is a reduced desire to hunch or slouch.